TDS Payment Due Date for FY 2024-25

 TDS Return Filing Due Date Penalties

-TDS means that the income producer pays their taxes on schedule, but not the person who deducts the fee.
+TDS means that the income producer pays their taxes on schedule, not the person who deducts the fee.
 For example, if an employer deducts tax on an employee’s behalf, it means that the employee has paid the tax, but it does not imply that the employer has paid the same.

 As a result, fines and late payment fees play a part.